AvedisTufenkjian/Cell-Expression-Atlas-of-the-Autonomic-Nervous-System/README.md

 # Cell-Expression-Atlas-of-the-Autonomic-Nervous-System
-Cell Expression Atlas of the Autonomic Nervous System

 This dash app provides a platform for researchers to explore gene expression patterns in the mammalian autonomic nervous system (ANS).
 This “cell atlas” contains genetic data from over 70,000 cells across 8 different studies.
 It provides an integrated view of the autonomic nervous system facilitating future study on the cellular organization of the ANS.